tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 If REST APIs were an uncommon software product, it wouldn't be that big of a deal.
 But actually, REST APIs are taking off in a huge way.
 Through the PEW Research Center, Programmableweb.com has charted and tracked the prevalence of web APIs.

-{% include course_image.html url="http://www.slideshare.net/programmableweb/web-api-growthsince2005" size="" border="" filename="growthinrestapis" ext_print="png" ext_web="png" alt="The phenomenal growth in web APIs" caption="The phenomenal growth in web APIs" %}
+{% include course_image.html url="http://www.slideshare.net/programmableweb/web-api-growthsince2005"   filename="growthinrestapis" ext_print="png" ext_web="png" alt="The phenomenal growth in web APIs" caption="The phenomenal growth in web APIs" %}

 eBay's API in 2005 was one of the first web APIs (the API allowed sellers to manage their products in their eBay stores).
 Since then, there has been a tremendous growth in web APIs.
 Given the importance of clear and accurate API documentation, this presents a perfect market opportunity for technical writers.
 Technical writers can apply their communication skills to fill a gap in a market that is rapidly expanding.